alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 **Action Items for Monitoring Actual Bad Things**

-  * Identify the resources in each layer of your stack that can stop functioning correctly
+  * Identify the resources in each layer of your stack that can stop functioning correctly;
-  * Understand the effects that each potential failure can have on the rest of the system
+  * Understand the effects that each potential failure can have on the rest of the system;
-  * Make sure both monitors and alerts are set to trigger when those resources fail
+  * Make sure both monitors and alerts are set to trigger when those resources fail, and that those triggers reach you with an appropriate level of urgency; and
-  * Have tools in place to move quickly from alert to graph to log (as necessary) in order to identify the root cause of a failure
+  * Have tools in place to move quickly from alert to graph to log (as necessary) in order to identify the root cause of a failure.

 It's also important to ensure thorough alert coverage in both breadth and depth.
 In [a famous incident in 2012](http://www.paritynews.com/2012/10/13/432/oracle-website-down-says-hello-world), Oracle.com's home page read only "Hello, World" for over an hour.
 Presumably a monitor that tested for a 200 OK response from the home page would not have triggered an alert in that failure scenario, so it's important to understand the scope of potential failures and cover them accordingly.